Rahulkhinchi03/Rahulkhinchi03/README.md

 - 🔭 I’m currently contributing to **Checkstyles**

-- 🌱 I’m currently learning **Advance Data structures and Algorithms and Devops**
+- 🌱 I’m currently learning **Advance Data structures and Algorithms and Android Development**

 - 👯 I’m looking to collaborate on **Java projects**